mne-tools/mne-python/doc/source/manual/sampledata.rst

 ``mne_setup_mri``

 This command sets up the directories ``subjects/sample/mri/T1-neuromag`` and ``subjects/sample/mri/brain-neuromag`` .
-For more information, see Section 3.4.
+For more information, see :ref:`BABCCEHF`.

 .. _CHDIGEJG: